Simpler and Unified Recognition Algorithm for Path Graphs and Directed Path Graphs: A recent characterization of path graphs

-\begin{lemma}[\cite{ab}] If there exists $f:\Gamma_C/\sim\to[\ell]$ satisfying conditions \ref{com:mw_i} and \ref{com:mw_ii}, then $\widetilde{f}:\Gamma_C\to[\ell]$ defined by $\widetilde{f}(\gamma)=f([\gamma]_\sim)$ satisfies conditions \ref{com:mw_i} and \ref{com:mw_ii}. \end{lemma}
+\begin{lemma}[\cite{ab}] If there exists $f:\Gamma_C/\!\!\sim\to[\ell]$ satisfying conditions~\ref{com:mw_i} and~\ref{com:mw_ii}, then $\widetilde{f}:\Gamma_C\to[\ell]$ defined by $\widetilde{f}(\gamma)=f([\gamma]_\sim)$ satisfies conditions~\ref{com:mw_i} and~\ref{com:mw_ii}. \end{lemma}

-From now on, unless otherwise noted, we assume that $\Gamma_C=\Gamma_C/\sim$.
-Even if this works from a theoretical point of view, we need to compute classes of equivalence w.r.t. $\sim$ in our algorithm.
+From now on, unless otherwise noted, we assume that $\Gamma_C=\Gamma_C/\!\!\sim$.
+Even if this works from a theoretical point of view, we need to compute the classes of equivalence w.r.t. $\sim$ in our algorithms.

-We define $\U_C=\{\gamma\in\Gamma_C \,|\, u\not\leq\gamma$, for all $u\neq\gamma\in\Gamma_C\}$.
+We define $\U_C=\{u\in\Gamma_C \,|\, u\not\leq\gamma$, for all $u\neq\gamma\in\Gamma_C\}$.
 We note that $\U_C$ is the set of ``upper bounds" of $\Gamma_C$ w.r.t. $\leq$.
-From now on we fix $(u_1,u_2,\ldots,u_r)$ an ordering of $\U_C$.
+From now on we fix an ordering $(u_1,u_2,\ldots,u_r)$ of $\U_C$.
 For all $i<j\in[r]$ we define